-Many policy initiatives propose changes to more than one tariff provision, and could include changes in different decisional classifications - for example, an initiative could include changes to both generally applicable rules of the real-time market and also to rules that are unique or specific or apply differently to EIM Entities.
+Many policy initiatives propose changes to more than one market rule or tariff provision, and thus could include changes in different decisional classifications.
+F-for example, an initiative could include changes to both generally applicable rules of the real-time market for which the EIM Governing Body is advisory and also to rules that are unique or specific or apply uniquely or differently to EIM Entities.
 An example of a hybrid initiative was the initiative about administrative pricing rules, which the Board approved before the EIM Governing Body was seated.
 As part of that initiative, the ISO needed a rule to determine what price would be used to settle the real-time market if prices are unavailable for both the 15- and 5- minute market.
 As a policy resolution, it was decided that the day-ahead price for the relevant node would apply in the ISO's balancing authority area.
 A different rule, however, was necessary for other areas of the real-time market (i.e., the EIM), which do not participate in the day-ahead market.
 The ISO thus adopted a unique rule for the EIM.
 As a result, the initiative included both this component that would have fallen within the primary authority of the EIM Governing Body had it been established at the time, and also other components that did not fall within the primary authority (the rules applicable to the ISO's balancing authority area).

-For such hybrid initiatives, the role of the EIM Governing Body will depend on the primary driver for the initiative.
+For such hybrid initiatives, the role of the EIM Governing Body will depend on the primary driver for the initiative as a whole.
 Some hybrid initiatives will be driven by EIM-specific factors.
 A hypothetical example would be a proposal enabling EIM Entities to purchase ancillary services in the real-time market that requires accompanying changes to the current ISO market for ancillary services.
-While such an initiative would include both changes to the general rules of the real-time market about procuring ancillary services, the driving factor - if such an initiative were pursued - would be to add a service for EIM market participants in particular.
+While such an initiative would include both changes to the general rules of the real-time market about procuring ancillary services that are primary and advisory for the EIM Governing Body, the driving factor for the entire initiative-if such an initiative were pursued-would be to add a service for EIM market participants in particular.
 In contrast, the primary driver for the administrative pricing rules initiative mentioned above was not the EIM, but rather to comply with FERC requirements by ensuring that prices are available generally in the event of a systems failure.

-🍣 California ISO Board Policy Revision Date Version No. 12/15/2016 1.0 Guidance for Handling F Decisional Authority or A Governing Body olicy Initiatives within the Advisory Role of the EIM Policy Adopted 12/15/2016
+California ISO Board Policy Revision Date Version No. 12/15/2016 1.0 Policy Initiatives within the Advisory Role of the EIM Policy Adopted 12/15/2016

-When an issue specific to the EIM is the primary driver of a hybrid initiative, the complete policy initiative must first go the EIM Governing Body for approval.
+When the EIM or an issue specific to the EIM is the primary driver of a hybrid initiative, the complete policy initiative must first go the EIM Governing Body for approval.
 Then the Board will consider the entirety of the proposal on its merits - meaning not through its consent agenda.
 Both bodies will need to affirmatively approve the initiative before Management may file the proposed amendment with FERC.